How to Choose the Right Photo for a Custom Photo Puzzle

 - Single-bulb indoor lighting.
 Photos taken under one harsh ceiling bulb create flat, yellow-cast images with strong shadows.
 The print will read flat and yellow.

 If a beloved photo has imperfect lighting, do not let that stop you.
 Modern phone cameras handle low light reasonably well, and the puzzle medium itself adds a subtle texture that softens minor lighting issues.
 Resolution and subject prominence matter more than perfect lighting.
+If the photo looks good on your screen but you are unsure how brightness, shadows, or skin tones may print on puzzle pieces, our photo puzzle color accuracy guide explains the screen-to-print differences to expect before ordering.

 What subject types translate best to a puzzle?